jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 1. Following the general installation tutorial to install macOS.
 2. Install the Nvidia webdrive.
-3. Install the bluetooth drive for DW1830.
+3. Install the bluetooth drive for DW1830 (BrcmPatchRAM).
 4. Replace the default clover by this one.
+5. Better CPU/power management: use freqVectorsEdit.sh to add/replace FrequencyVectors in plists in X86PlatformPlugin.kext/Contents/Resources/.
+Details: https://github.com/Piker-Alpha/freqVectorsEdit.sh

 # Issues
 ...